Pte

 My story

 George Barton, a former mechanic, was born in 1892 in Southport, Lancashire, United Kingdom.
 He was the son of John Henry and Mary Ellen Barton and had two older brothers and two sisters.
-On September 4th, 1917, he enlisted in Southport, Lancashire, United Kingdom.
+On September 4th, 1917, he enlisted in Southport, Lancashire.
 George served as a private in the 4th Battalion, part of the 98th Brigade of the 33rd Division.

 By November 23rd, 1917, the 98th Brigade was positioned between Abraham Heights and Seine.
-The 4th King’s Liverpool Battalion had been stationed in Seine since November 18th, serving as support for the 1st Middlesex Regiment, which they relieved on November 22nd.
-During this period, artillery barrages were exchanged between British and enemy positions, with particularly heavy retaliation from the enemy on November 20th.
-The following days saw continued shelling, though to a lesser degree.
-However, on November 23rd, the enemy targeted the support company of the 4th Battalion with shellfire, resulting in multiple casualties.
+The 4th Battalion of the King’s Liverpool Regiment had been stationed in Seine since November 18th, serving in support of the 1st Middlesex Regiment, which they relieved on November 22nd.
+During this period, artillery fire was exchanged between British and enemy positions, with especially heavy retaliation from the enemy on November 20th.
+In the following days, shelling continued, although less intensely.
+On November 23rd, the enemy targeted the support company of the 4th Battalion with renewed shellfire, causing several casualties.

 George, aged 25, was killed in action that day.
 Private George Barton is buried at Tyne Cot Cemetery, Plot I, Row H, Grave 6.

 By November 23rd, 1917, the 98th Brigade was positioned between Abraham Heights and Seine.
-The 4th King’s Liverpool Battalion had been stationed in Seine since November 18th, serving as support for the 1st Middlesex Regiment, which they relieved on November 22nd.
-During this period, artillery barrages were exchanged between British and enemy positions, with particularly heavy retaliation from the enemy on November 20th.
-The following days saw continued shelling, though to a lesser degree.
-However, on November 23rd, the enemy targeted the support company of the 4th Battalion with shellfire, resulting in multiple casualties.
+The 4th Battalion of the King’s Liverpool Regiment had been stationed in Seine since November 18th, serving in support of the 1st Middlesex Regiment, which they relieved on November 22nd.
+During this period, artillery fire was exchanged between British and enemy positions, with especially heavy retaliation from the enemy on November 20th.
+In the following days, shelling continued, although less intensely.
+On November 23rd, the enemy targeted the support company of the 4th Battalion with renewed shellfire, causing several casualties.

 George, aged 25, was killed in action that day.
 Private George Barton is buried at Tyne Cot Cemetery, Plot I, Row H, Grave 6.